kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Current as of Apr 21 2022
 -------------------------------------------------
 Thanks to zeffy for his/her panyi.exe, which simplifies the process of inserting translations.
-Unfortunately zeffy's repo no longer exists, so I've posted panyi.exe and its instructions here.
-This fork is for the purpose of distributing updates for the panyi.ini and DuiStringTable.xml files.
+Unfortunately zeffy's repo no longer exists.
+This repo is for distributing updates for the panyi.ini and DuiStringTable.xml files.